coderefinery/coderefinery.org/content/blog/2022-11-07-reverse-hybrid.md

 materials that everyone can review afterwards, so that the audience has the time to relax and interact.
-By being able to scale up, we can have more staff, which allows us to interact more via parallel chat or co-instructors.
+By being able to scale up, we can have more staff, which allows us to interact more via parallel chat or co-instructors [links coming when posts released].
 It's even possible to go as far as we go and make each course an international collaboration with local breakout rooms, and plenty of staff to manage everything.